 Important New Benefits for the unemployed

-With this new law, you would see what the state gives you and then tack on an additional $600.
+As things stand, you would tack on $600 to what the state gives you.
 Currently the maximum in Florida is $275 per week.
-However, senators have recommended to governors to cap this to a maximum of what you were making before you were laid off.
+However, senators have urged governors to cap this to a maximum of what you were making before you were laid off.

 Yes.
-The amount of time you can collect unemployment for has expanded from three months to four.
+The length of time you can get unemployment benefits for has expanded from 3 months to 4.
 They have also made it easier to qualify. (see below)

-With unprecedented unemployment because of the Corona Virus pandemic, US Congress made changes to unemployment regulations, which will let people qualify that would not have been eligible before.
+Due to the Corona Virus pandemic, US Congress made changes to unemployment regulations, which will let people qualify that would not have been able to receive benefits before.

 Cares Act Eligibility states that individuals who are self-employed, independent contractors and nonprofit employees, those that are otherwise ineligible for State Reemployment Assistance benefits and those that have exhausted state and federal benefits may be eligible.